arosecast/arc-old/_posts/2016-01-14-3-watercolor-artists-to-follow.md

 [1.
 Helen Green](http://helengreenillustration.com)
 ---
 If you are a fan of either David Bowie or Lady Gaga, I am sure you've come upon Helen Green's illustration work before.
-She focuses on portraiture, particularly related to the music and fashion industries; her <a href="http://helengreenillustration.com/Time-May-Change-Me" title="David Bowie Time May Change Me animation on Helen Green’s website">David Bowie career-spanning time lapse animation</a> is especially a sight to see.
+She focuses on portraiture, particularly related to the music and fashion industries; her <a href="http://helengreenillustration.com/Time-May-Change-Me" title="David Bowie Time May Change Me animation on Helen Green’s website">David Bowie career-spanning time lapse animation</a> is a sight to see and especially poignant this week.
 Her style is wonderfully unique; despite its realistic appearance, you can always tell her pieces from other watercolour artists.
 I also love her pattern illustration designs, such as these ones of <a href="http://helengreenillustration.com/Red-Dwarf-Patterns" title="Red Dwarf Watercolor Pattern Illustration on Helen Green’s website">Red Dwarf</a> and <a href="http://helengreenillustration.com/Duran-Duran-Paper-Gods" title="Duran Duran, Paper Gods Watercolor Pattern Illustration on Helen Green’s website">Duran Duran</a>.

 * * *